zoltanm/satisfactory_mods_SML-2.0/EasyNuclearWasteRecycle/Readme.txt

-EasyNuclearWasteRecycle
+Project Recycling of nuclear waste ( EASY )

+Add two NWR recipe (Nuclear Fuel rod)

-Just like any other mod, then copy EasyNuclearWasteRecycle.smod to SatisfactoryEarlyAccess\Mods. or SatisfactoryExperimental\Mods.
+Just like any other mod, then copy EasyNuclearWasteRecycle.smod to SatisfactoryEarlyAccess\Mods.

 zoltanm